 Larry doesn’t see the value of going slow and leaning on first principles, so he’s constantly on the hunt for the next hack.

-Jasper understands how to validate his offers slowly and systematically, only scaling them once they prove their worth.
+Jasper understands how to validate his offers slowly and systematically, only scaling them once they can prove their worth.

 He knows the infinite game will swing in his favor as the results of his process compound over time.